litexlang/litex-tutorial/Essentials/Proposition.md

 $form_triangles(1, 2, 3)
 ```

 > Note: Remember to fill the Proposition later.
-Or your code would look specious.
+Or your logic looks specious.